khvilaboa/e4-client/README.md

 ` $ python3 emp-client.py -l -o output.csv`

 Downloads the list of episodes as a CSV (output.csv).

-It includes the following columns: _id, device_id	duration, status, start_time, label	device, exit_code_
+` $ python3 emp-client.py -p`

+Downloads the list of purchased devices.